-Evaluations must be solicited from SBDC clients who receive counseling or attend an SBDC training event.
+Evaluations should be solicited from SBDC clients who receive counseling or attend an SBDC training event.
 All SBDCs should develop internal procedures to ensure that these evaluations are performed on a regular basis and retain these documents on file.
-Client satisfaction rate data must also be reported in the Annual Report in Section 2300 of the Economic Impact report in EDMIS-NG.
+Client satisfaction rate data should be reported in the Annual Report in Section 2300 of the Economic Impact Report.